 - Waste King L-2600 Garbage Disposal

-1: InSinkErator Evolution Essential 3/4 HP Household Garbage Disposer
+1: InSinkErator Evolution Essential 3/4 HP Garbage Disposal

-If you haven’t replaced your disposal in a good long time the first thing you’re likely to notice about the InSinkErator Evolution Essential is how quiet it is.
+If you haven’t replaced your disposal in good long time the first thing you’re likely to notice about the InSinkErator Evolution Essential is how quiet it is.
 Yes, garbage disposals have come a long way in the past 20 years when it comes to sound reduction and the Evolution Essential is at the head of the quiet pack.
 The next thing you’re likely to notice is how easy the thing is to install.
 Again, progress.
-In the past you might have had to consider hiring a plumber or electrician to install your garbage disposal.
+In the past, you might have had to consider hiring a plumber or electrician to install your garbage disposal.
 Not anymore.
-InSinkErator leads the way in convenience with their much ballyhooed “twist on twist off” installation system.
+InSinkErator leads the way inconvenience with their much-ballyhooed “twist on twist off” installation system.